KILTprotocol/sdk-js/packages/sdk-js/README.md

 ## Documentation

-* The Links found here are related to the `master` branch.
-Be aware that you might see this on the `develop` branch which is the current unstable development version. *
+* The Links found here are related to the `master` branch aka the current released version. * Links outside this section point to the version you are currently viewing.

 [KILT](https://kilt.io) documentation is provided in several guides and demos.